Kavad II: Peace negotiations with the Byzantine Empire

 Following his accession, Kavad II sent two groups of deputies to inform Heraclius of his victory.
-The first group was composed of a Persian and Armenian, sent in advance to make preparations for the safe passage of the other group, led by Chosdaï, a high-rank royal secretary.
+The first group was composed of a Persian and an Armenian, sent in advance to make preparations for the safe passage of the other group, led by Chosdaï, a high-rank royal secretary.
 The first group met with Heraclius on 24 March, where they gave him a letter from Chosdaï, which said that the latter was on his way with a group of delegates from the government and would be bringing written suggestions from the new shahanshah.
 On 3 April, Heraclius met with Chosdaï, who gave him a letter from Kavad II as well as lavish gifts.
 There Chosdaï provided thoroughly thought-out peace offers.
 After consolidating his position, Kavad II had turned to the Sasanian Empire's most influential constituency—the noble estate—for formal permission to begin peace negotiations with the Byzantines.
-This was easily gained by him, as the coup against Khosrow II owed its success to the extensive war-weariness and vehement dissatisfaction at many of the tactics implemented in order to prolong the war effort.
+This was easily gained, as the coup against Khosrow II owed its success to the extensive war-weariness and vehement dissatisfaction at many of the policies implemented in order to prolong the war effort.

 It was acknowledged that the majority of Khosrow II's enormous territorial gains would need to be given up.
 However, it was not what the exact frontier line should look like.
-Although Byzantium and Iran had lived in close proximity for a very long time, a precise definition of their geographic boundaries had not been established.
+Although Byzantium and Iran had been neighbours for a very long time, a precise definition of their geographic boundaries had not been established.
 Arguments could be made in favor of all of the several frontiers that had separated their lands since the resurgence of Iranian authority in the middle of the 3rd-century, due to the lack of any evident topographical, ethnic, or cultural line of boundary south or north of the Armenian Taurus Mountains.

 The letter sent by Kavad II to Heraclius from this period has partly survived in the Chronicon Paschale.
 In it, he labels Heraclius as "the most clement Roman emperor, our brother" in contrast to Khosrow II's belittling message towards the latter.
 By using the word "brother", Kavad II made it clear right away that he acknowledged the Byzantine Empire as legitimate and equals of Iran.
 He was thus swiftly re-establishing the dualistic world order that had been dominant for four centuries.
 He announced his ascension to the throne of his fathers and forefathers via the protection of God in the letter's body, which was kept brief.
 Kavad II was doing everything in his power to avoid supporting the idea that the war had been a religious conflict by omitting mention of the divinities in Zoroastrianism.